 In recent semantic work (Schlenker to appear c, d), it was proposed that pro-speech gestures make at-issue contributions, that post-speech gestures contribute 'supplements' in the same way as appositive relative clauses, and that co-speech gestures introduce presuppositions of a special sort; examples are given in (68).
-Arguments for these conclusions involve the interaction between gestures and logical operators, and require complex examples that we cannot go into here.47
+Arguments for these conclusions involve the interaction between gestures and logical operators, and require complex examples that we cannot go into here.46

 (68) a.
-Possible analysis of (67)a At-issue contribution: Presupposition: John will punish his son If John punishes his son, slapping will be involved · · · · John will punish his son This would involve some slapping. hich will involve slapping him. c.
+Possible analysis of (67)a

+At-issue contribution: John will punish his enemy.

+Presupposition: If John punishes his enemy, slapping will be involved.

+b.
+Possible analysis of (67)b

+At-issue contribution: John will punish his enemy.
+Supplementary contribution: This would involve some slapping. ≈ John will punish his enemy, which will involve slapping him.

+c.
 Possible analysis of (67)c

-John will slap his son
+At-issue contribution: John will slap his enemy.

-At-issue contribution:

 While these examples involve gestures with a verbal meaning, nominal gestures can be used as well, and they make it possible to replicate the main properties of punctuated, unpunctuated and continuous repetitions in ASL.
 The clearest case probably involves pro-speech gestures, with which we start our discussion.
 Let us consider the paradigm in (69), where it might help to produce underdetermined onomatopoeias (an informant tells us that iterations of da might be fairly natural).
 Here and throughout, the gesture for CROSS is based on the version illustrated in the picture, and as in our earlier sign language examples, the horizontal version involves repetition of the sign in a row, in front of the signer, with the shape ..., while the triangular version involves a vertical triangle with the tip above, with the shape \therefore .
+47

-47 There are alternative accounts as well - in particular, Ebert and Ebert 2014 argue that co-speech gestures rather than post-speech gestures should be compared to supplements.
+46 There are alternative accounts as well - in particular, Ebert and Ebert 2014 argue that co-speech gestures rather than post-speech gestures should be compared to supplements.

-48 See Schlenker to appear e for a discussion of the semantics of unrepeated CROSS, where it is argued that it is unmarked for number (= one or several crosses), but triggers 'exactly one' implicatures in unembedded clauses.
+47 See Schlenker to appear e for a discussion of the semantics of unrepeated CROSS, where it is argued that it is unmarked for number (= one or several crosses), but triggers 'exactly one' implicatures in unembedded clauses.